carloscabo/MET-2-tweet.php/README.md

 # MET-2-tweet.php

 One of my favorite starting pages is [MET Museum catalog](http://www.metmuseum.org/art/collection?when=A.D.+1900-present&ft=*&noqs=true&rpp=90&pg=10#!?offset=0&pageSize=0&sortBy=Relevance&sortOrder=asc&perPage=100).
 Almost everytime I see a delightful artwork that I want to share with my twitter followers.
-That the function of this scrpt.
+That's the main use of this script.

 This simple PHP script, scraps the information from a catalog page and downloads the main image, composes a tweet and sends it.